hvan307/DevTru/README.md

 This was a 48-hour paired up front-end project that utilised an external API of choice using React.js.
 We used a CSS framework Bulma to aid in building this web app.
 Using the Deezer API we created a music-based app where users could search through thousands of artists, albums and song titles — a not dissimilar concept to Spotify or Deezer.
 A bonus feature we included was allowing users to stream short 30-second song previews.

 ## Brief
-- Consume a public API – this could be anything but it must make sense for your project.
+- Consume a public API – this could be anything but it must make sense for the project.
 - Have several components - At least one classical and one functional.
 - The app should include a router - with several "pages".
 - Be deployed online and accessible to the public.